-Planning has now begun for Scottish Interfaith week and Interfaith Glasgow have been reflecting on the success of last year’s events:
+Planning has now begun for Scottish Interfaith week and Interfaith Glasgow have been reflecting on the success of events over the last years:

 The team at Interfaith Glasgow